Gavin Williams (baseball)

-Gavin Scott Williams (born July 26, 1999) is an American professional baseball pitcher in the Cleveland Guardians organization.
+Gavin Scott Williams (born July 26, 1999) is an American professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
+He made his MLB debut in 2023.

 Amateur career

 Williams attended Cape Fear High School in Fayetteville, North Carolina.
 As a senior in 2017, he threw two consecutive no-hitters after returning to play after undergoing surgery on a torn meniscus.
-He ended his senior year 6–1 with a 0.35 ERA over 39 innings.
+He ended his senior year with a 6–1 win-loss record and a 0.35 earned run average (ERA) over 39 innings pitched.
 He was selected by the Tampa Bay Rays in the 30th round of the 2017 Major League Baseball draft, but did not sign, instead enrolling at East Carolina University.

-In 2018, as a freshman at East Carolina, Williams missed time due to a forearm strain but still compiled a 1.15 ERA over 15 2/3 innings.
+In 2018, as a freshman for the East Carolina Pirates, Williams missed time due to a forearm strain but still compiled a 1.15 ERA over 15 2/3 innings.
 After the 2018 season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 As a sophomore in 2019, he appeared in 21 games (five starts), going 1–4 with a 4.56 ERA over 49 1/3 innings.
 In 2020, he pitched three innings before the college baseball season was cancelled due to the COVID-19 pandemic.
 He was considered a top prospect for the 2020 Major League Baseball draft, but went unselected.
 Williams moved into the starting rotation for the 2021 season.
 He missed the beginning of the year with a minor injury but still appeared in 15 games (making 12 starts), going 10–1 with a 1.88 ERA with 130 strikeouts over 81 1/3 innings.
 He was named the American Athletic Conference Pitcher of the Year alongside earning 2021 College Baseball All-America Team honors.